 And, of course, Caiaphas and his followers could claim that the disciples of Jesus carried off his body by night.
-They then spread the news of the empty sepulcher so that simple-minded people might more easily believe that Christ had risen from the dead.
+They then spread the news of the empty sepulcher.

-The people chosen by God, the Jews, had condemned his only-begotten Son to death, hoping to have done with him, but death could not hold him.
-And the history and the facts of the resurrection of Jesus Christ have become a cornerstone of faith among millions of people who have come to believe in that Jesus Christ who forgives their sins and assures them of their own resurrection and eternal life just by believing in him as their Savior.
+The Jews, the people chosen by God, had condemned his only-begotten Son to death, hoping to have done with him, but death could not hold him.
+And the history and the facts of the resurrection of Jesus Christ have become a cornerstone of faith among countless people who have come to believe in that Jesus Christ who forgives their sins and assures them of their own resurrection and eternal life just by believing in him as their Savior.

-Matthew concludes this history by writing "And this story has been widely circulated among the Jews to this very day."
+Matthew concludes this history by writing "And this story has been widely circulated among the Jews to this very day," to the day he wrote these inspired words.

 And that lie has continued.
-And more lies have been fabricated and accepted.
+And more lies have been fabricated.